npr/npr-one-backend-proxy-php/docs/NPR-One-Interfaces-ConfigInterface.md

-### getNprApiHost
+### getNprAuthorizationServiceHost

-    string NPR\One\Interfaces\ConfigInterface::getNprApiHost()
+    string NPR\One\Interfaces\ConfigInterface::getNprAuthorizationServiceHost()

-Returns the NPR One API Hostname, useful for testing on staging environments.
-Most consumers will want to hard-code this to always return `https://api.npr.org`.
+Returns the NPR One Authorization Service hostname, useful for testing on staging environments.

+Most consumers will want to hard-code this to always return `https://authorization.api.npr.org`.
 Please do not include a trailing slash.

 * Visibility: **public**